 - Statistics for Social Science

 - Statistics for Public Administration

-- Quantitative Reasoning and Statistics (Tacoma campus)
+- Quantitative Reasoning and Statistics (offered on the Tacoma campus)

 - Introduction to Statistics and Research Design

 - Statistics and Research Methods for Psychology and Other Social Sciences

 - The statistics course component of the Tacoma program

 If you are not a current Evergreen student, you may take courses as a non-admitted or "special" student.
 If you have been admitted to the MPA program for Fall, but need to take your statistics prerequisite in Summer, you will still register as a special student.
 See the Registration website for details.Note that Statistics I typically fills quickly, but several prospective students have reported that although they didn't get into the course initially, they've successfully taken the course by attending the first few weeks and officially registering when people drop the course.
 Talk with the instructor to see what is possible.